 top of page

-Braden Medicare Insurance' Poster "When it's time to care for aging parents"
+Picture of Braden Medicare Insurance' Poster "When it's time to care for Aging Parents" Poster

 HELPING LOVED ONES AND FAMILY MEMBERS WITH THEIR MEDICARE

-How to help our parents understand Medicare.
-There is a lot of information, and you being interested and involved means a lot to your parents.
-It will also help you understand how Medicare works, which will come in handy in the future.
+How to care for aging parents and help them understand Medicare.
+There is a lot of information, and your interest and involvement mean a lot to your parents.
+It will also help you understand how Medicare works, which will be helpful in the future.

 HOW YOU CAN PROVIDE CARE FOR AGING PARENTS, AUNT, UNCLE, GRANDPARENT(S) WITH THEIR MEDICARE OPTIONS

-For many people the worst part of retirement is in the beginning, starting about 3 months after they turn 64 when their mailbox begins filling up weekly with advertisements from anyone and everyone associated with Medicare and especially Medicare Advantage plans.
-During this time most consumers are amazed and a little confused by the concept of Medicare and many have no idea where to turn to start their research on the subject of Medicare.
-The majority of our clients say that the entire process is confusing and overwhelming.
+For many people, the worst part of retirement is in the beginning, starting about 3 months after they turn 64, when their mailbox begins filling up weekly with advertisements from anyone and everyone associated with Medicare and especially Medicare Advantage plans.
+During this time, most consumers are amazed and a little confused by the concept of Medicare, and many have no idea where to turn to start their research on the subject of Medicare.
+Most of our clients report that the entire process is confusing and overwhelming.

-For this reason we at Braden Medicare advise everyone to call 2-3 local Medicare Brokers and just get to know them.
+For this reason, we at Braden Medicare advise everyone to call 2-3 local Medicare Brokers and get to know them.
 Ask questions and decide who you believe you might enjoy working with.
-Brokers never charge for their services and they are equipped and licensed to carry both Medicare Supplement and Medicare Advantage plans.
+Brokers never charge for their services and are equipped and licensed to sell both Medicare Supplement and Medicare Advantage plans.
 They truly are a one-stop shop for all things Medicare.

 Another suggestion we always make is to ask each potential client if they have a Son, Daughter, Niece, or Nephew who might assist them in their search.
-At some point, every Medicare Beneficiary should have a relative who understands the process and who also is familiar with the plan you choose.
-You may not think it seems very important at the time, but having that person well-versed in Medicare who understands your plan, really is an invaluable asset to you.
-They can help do the research and they often are the ones to inform caregivers about your plan, your doctors, and your wishes for care in the future.
+At some point, every Medicare Beneficiary should have a relative who understands the process and who is also familiar with the plan you choose.
+You may not think it is essential at the time, but having a well-versed Medicare expert who understands your plan is invaluable.
+They can help with research and are often the ones to inform caregivers about your plan, your doctors, and your future care wishes.

 HOW TO CARE FOR AGING PARENTS